How to Start Growing Microgreens: A Beginner's Guide

 Frequently Asked Questions: View our FAQ page on our website for even more answers.

-Community Support: Follow us on Facebook to connect with other growers, ask questions, and see what others in the microgreen community are growing.
-The supportive community on our page is honestly one of the best parts of growing microgreens.
+Community Support: Join our private On The Grow Community Facebook group to connect with other growers, ask questions, and see what others in the microgreon community are growing.
+The supportive community is honestly one of the best parts of growing microgreens.

 Learn more about our educational resources here, and what real growers are saying.